-So, what is a project?
+So, what exactly does “project” mean in the world of project management?
 Generally, a project is a temporary endeavor, with a finite start and end, that is focused on creating a unique product, service, or result.
 Nothing in the definition describes size or content—there are projects and project managers everywhere.

 What Does a Project Manager Do?